datagrok-ai/public/help/compute/diff-studio.md

 ### Cyclic process simulation

-Datagrok provides a special capabilities for modeling cyclic processes and phenomena.
+Datagrok provides special capabilities for modeling cyclic processes.

 Use the `#loop` feature to specify several modeling cycles.
 Define the number of repetitions in the mandatory `count` variable and